marph91/jimmy/docs/formats/google_keep.md

 - Each note is converted to a Markdown file.
 - Links, attachments and tags are preserved.
 - Annotations are appended at the end of a note.

+## Known Limitations

+- The indentation level of task lists is not exported from Google Keep.